codsen/codsen/packages/detergent/README.md

 ## API

-The main function is exported in a plain object under key `detergent`, so please import it like that:
+The main function is exported in a plain object under key `det`, so please import it like that:

 ```js
 const { det } = require("detergent");